artcore-c/ros2_rolling_macos_x86_64/README.md

 Preparing an updated ros2.repos file that redirects to our fixed forks.

-Once finalized, setting up ros2_rolling will be as simple as replacing the stock ros2.repos file with ours, followed by a clean build on macOS x86_64.
+Once finalized, setting up ros2_rolling will be as simple as replacing the official ros2.repos file with the ammended file included in this repo, followed by a clean build on MacOS x86_64.

+If you see new commits, those would likely reflect updates while we are working towards our goal.
 Stay tuned — we’ll announce when the full instructions and repository references are complete.